pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 <br>
 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/positionofpois/z6eu_label_sq.png?raw=true">
 <br>
-Europe, because of its lable density, is the best place to compare label positions.
+Europe, because of its label density, is the best place to compare label positions.
 <br>
 <br>
 Other than France, most of 'well-known' European countries' label positions are not located in the center of the countries.